Kinto/kinto/docs/api/1.x/flush.rst

 The Flush endpoint is used to flush (completely remove) all data from the database backend.
 While this can be useful during development, but can be dangerous at production.
-You can enable it including ``kinto.plugins.flush_endpoint`` to your configuration file.
+You can enable it including ``kinto.plugins.flush`` to your configuration file.

 .. http:post:: /__flush__